Parental Controls

 If you have an Apple account, enter it here.
 Otherwise, tap cancel.

-One of the first things we recommend parents do is manage what kind of apps their child can purchase from the App Store, but there are cases where you may need to limit apps in other ways.
+One of the first things we recommend parents do is manage what kind of apps their child can access on their iPhone or iPad.

 You can tell if an app is purchased by checking the listing on the App Store.
 If you’re trying to review your child’s purchases, this needs to be done on their device; not yours.

-Apps or games that are purchased have a cloud icon that allows it to be redownloaded.
+Apps or games that are purchased have a cloud icon that allows them to be redownloaded.

-Apps not purchased have the “GET” button instead.
+Apps not yet purchased have the “GET” button instead.

 Free apps need to be “purchased” before being downloaded, so Ask To Buy will send you (the parent) a message when your child tries to purchase a new app (even if the app is free).
 You can then deny or approve the request.